 Yes.
 I have read about floods which occurred in Bihar.

 6. What happens when there is a flood?

 Railway tracks, roads, houses, etc., will be inundated during a flood.

 7. Have you seen dirty water in a river or pond?
 Where?

 Yes.
 I have seen dirty water in a river and in ponds in my native.

 8. How would you know if the water is dirty?
 If the water looks clean, can you be sure that it is alright to drink that water?
 Discuss.

-If the water is dirty it looks muddy and gives a foul smell.
-If the water looks clean, it is not safe to drink that as it may contain bacteria and germs.
+If the water is dirty, it looks muddy and gives a foul smell.
+If the water looks clean, it may still not be safe to drink, as it may contain bacteria and other germs.

 NCERT Textbook Page No. – 110

 How does Water become Dirty?